VisionVector/recommenders/README.md

 - The [Quick-Start Notebooks](notebooks/00_quick_start) detail how you can quickly get up and run with state-of-the-art algorithms such as the Smart Adaptive Recommendation ([SAR](https://github.com/Microsoft/Product-Recommendations/blob/master/doc/sar.md)) algorithm and ALS algorithm.

-- The [Data Preparation Notebooks](notebooks/01_prepare_data) show how to prepare and split data properly for recommendation systems.
+- The [Data Preparation Notebook](notebooks/01_prepare_data) shows how to prepare and split data properly for recommendation systems.

 - The [Modeling Notebooks](notebooks/02_model) provide a deep dive into implementations of different recommender algorithms.